imtaotao/danmu/docs/en/cases/cooldown.md

 const cd = 3000;
 const map = Object.create(null);

-// 创建 manager，定义发送弹幕的类型为 string
-const manager = create<string>({ ... });
+// Create manager, define the type of danmaku to be sent as string const manager = create<string>({ ... });

-// 写一个插件来专门处理弹幕 cd 的事情
-manager.use({
+// Write a plugin specifically to handle danmaku cooldown (CD) manager.use({
   name: 'cd',
   willRender(ref) {